How to Use This Calculator

 Negotiate for Real Wage Growth

-When negotiating your salary, aim for an increase that exceeds the current inflation rate.
-If inflation is 3% in 2025, a 5% raise provides a real 2% increase in your purchasing power, while a 3% raise only maintains it.
+Aim for raises that exceed the inflation rate.
+If inflation is 3%, a 5% raise provides a real 2% increase in purchasing power.
+The insights panel shows your minimum raise target automatically.

 Invest to Beat Inflation